India: Dozens die after bus crashes into canal | DW | 16.02.2021

 At least 40 people were killed when a bus crashed into a canal in the central Indian state of Madhya Pradesh, officials said on Tuesday.

-District Magistrate Ravindra Kumar Choudhary said six people were rescued after the accident, and that the bus was designed to hold 34.
-The bus was carrying more than 50 passengers.
+District Magistrate Ravindra Kumar Choudhary said six people were rescued after the accident.
+The bus was designed to hold 34 passengers but was carrying more than 50 .

 Local media reported the bus was completely submerged, and images showed officials in orange life jackets using rescue boats to look for survivors.